jasonbayton/11ty/_src/support.md

 ## Dedicated engagement

-I make available several hours a month for dedicated engagements at the moment, for when the help required goes beyond what can reasonably be achieved through the no-cost options above,
+I make available several hours a month for dedicated engagements at the moment, for when the help required goes beyond what can reasonably be achieved through the no-cost options above.

 Ideal for dedicated support, engagements of a strategic/planning nature, or projects of a greater scope or time requirement.
-Of course, NDA projects also.

 Some examples of dedicated engagements undertaken include: